 Sometimes, the base color of the red merle may look very similar to white.
 So, it’s okay to expect some degree of confusion when classifying these variations.

-Many people can make the argument that solid red merles are actually red merle/white Aussies.
+Many people can make the argument that solid red merles are actually red merle and white Australian Shepherds.
 However, it’s all in the detail.
 Solid red merles are more consistent in their merle coats throughout the body.

 Red Merle Aussie Eye Color